DEFRA/epr-frontend/docs/defra-id-oidc-flow.md

 GET http://localhost:3200/cdp-defra-id-stub/.well-known/openid-configuration
 ```

-This returns the authorization and token endpoints that will be used in the flow.
+This returns the authorisation and token endpoints that will be used in the flow.

 **Code Reference**: `src/server/common/helpers/auth/defra-id.js:24-27`

-### 3. Redirect to Authorization Endpoint
+### 3. Redirect to Authorisation Endpoint

-The `@hapi/bell` plugin automatically redirects the user's browser to the stub's authorization endpoint with the following parameters:
+The `@hapi/bell` plugin automatically redirects the user's browser to the stub's authorisation endpoint with the following parameters:

 ```
 GET http://localhost:3200/cdp-defra-id-stub/authorize